Will rising wages boost house prices?

 Yesterday I wrote about the importance of wages for house prices.
 Assuming mortgage interest rates are stable (probably a poor assumption), then for house prices to go up, aggregate wages must rise throughout the market.
 What conditions are required for wages to rise?

 When unemployment was very high in the aftermath of the 2008 financial crisis, employees were lucky to keep the jobs they had, so very few people left work voluntarily to take new jobs, and employees were in no position to demand higher wages as the employer could simply replace them, often with someone willing to work for less.
 For wages to rise, we need a growing economy that creates many new jobs.
+Learn more about Labor Law Compliance Center to check if your workplace is in full compliance with State and Federal laws.

 When unemployment gets down below 6% employers no longer have their pick of many available candidates desperate for work; thus competition for employees becomes a force in labor markets.
 One of the first indications of increasing competition is an increase in voluntary terminations (aka people quitting their jobs).
 The government measures this phenomenon known as the quit rate, the subject of today’s article.